Architecture of Planetary Boundaries

 Life Cycle Assessment

-This weekly course in the first semester is coordinated by Adélaide Feraille and Charlotte Roux at ENPC.
-Students join the Civil Engineering and Construction (GCC) programme to develop skills in life cycle assessment (LCA) of materials, buildings and infrastructure.
-This methodology allows the ecological impact of different project scenarios to be assessed using a multi-criteria and comparative approach, which is useful for decision-making.
-It is increasingly being used in the construction sector, in line with changing regulatory requirements and the growing interest of developers and civil society in environmental issues.
-This module therefore provides the elements necessary to master the basic principles of LCA methods and calculations, so that you can carry out a study and analyse existing studies under the guidance of an experienced project manager.
+As part of this weekly first-semester course, students join those of the Civil Engineering and Construction (GCC) programme at ENPC to develop skills in life cycle assessment (LCA) applied to materials, buildings and infrastructures.
+This methodology makes it possible to assess the ecological impact of different project scenarios using a multi-criteria and comparative approach that supports decision-making.
+Its use is becoming increasingly widespread in the construction sector, in connection with evolving regulatory requirements (notably RE2020) and the growing interest of clients and civil society in environmental issues.
+The course provides the foundations necessary to master the basic principles of LCA methods and calculations, enabling students, under the guidance of an experienced project manager, to carry out an assessment and critically analyse existing studies.

 Territorial and Urban Metabolism

-Every Monday of the second semester, ALP students, together with students from the VET (Ville, environnement, transport) department and the Amur postgraduate programme in urban planning and project management, take part at the ENPC in this course dedicated to analysing the metabolism of our societies.
-The aim is to enable students to understand the flows generated by the development and operation of cities and regions, the ways in which these flows can be managed (regulatory frameworks, standards, technical resources) and the means available for taking action (techniques, actors, etc.).
-The programme addresses issues related to food metabolism and agriculture, the management of organic household waste and wastewater, and the flow of construction materials.
+Every Monday during the second semester, at ENPC, students join those from the Ville, Environnement et Transport (VET) department and the Amur postgraduate programme in urban planning and project management to attend this course dedicated to analysing the metabolism of contemporary societies.
+Its aim is to enable students to understand the flows generated by the development and operation of cities and territories, the ways in which these flows are managed (regulatory frameworks, standards, technical resources), and the levers available for action (techniques, actors).
+The programme addresses issues related to food metabolism and agriculture, the management of organic household waste and wastewater, and flows of construction materials.

 Finally, in the first semester, students can choose between two courses in history and environmental humanities: